Nullcorps/bitcoin-payme/README.md

 That will let you do the setup procedure (enter your xpub, vendor name, vendor 'sig') and get you up and running.

-Once setup procedure is complete please set debug back to false as it exploses sensitive information (don't share your xpub!)
+Once setup procedure is complete please set debug back to false as it exposes sensitive information (don't share your xpub!)

 Needless to say it's probably a good idea to set up a separate hot wallet (short-term storage wallet) to handle these payments, and then move them to a private wallet or whatever from there (or to your Ca$happ, or exchange if you want to cash out to fiat.